Start9Labs/documentation/source/user-manuals/embassyos/general/notifications.rst

 Notifications
 *************

-You can view and manage your Notifications inside the ``Notifications`` tab in the main menu.
+You can view and manage your Notifications inside the "Notifications" tab in the main menu.
 They include:

 * successful or failed EmbassyOS updates
 * successful or failed service installations